brandonrobertz/nicar2025-ai-py-crash-course/README.md

 Instructions are found here: [https://ollama.com/download/mac](https://ollama.com/download/mac)

+You'll need to extract the zip and run the `ollama` command found inside.
+It will prompt you for access, which you'll need to grant.
+If it asks to install the shell command, do it.

 Once you set this up, test you can run the `ollama` command on your command line.
 You should see something like:

 ```